 When preparing and entering your submissions, please carefully read and abide by the following guidelines:

-- Submissions must be made via the online entry form.
+- Submissions must be made via the online entry form (see the Enter your work section above for the links).

-- The results of the 2016 Awards will be announced in September.
+- The date for the results of the 2021 Awards to be announced is still to be confirmed.

 - You will receive an automated confirmation of your submission.
 If you don’t receive this, please contact us.